-To help reduce students' anxiety and your own about the COVID-19 pandemic, we've put together some ideas and resources focused on news literacy, media balance, and healthy communication.
-We hope they're helpful as you navigate this difficult time.
+To help reduce students' anxiety and your own about pandemic-related changes in school, we've put together some ideas and resources focused on news literacy, media balance, and healthy communication.
+We hope they're helpful as you continue to navigate these challenging times.

 Talk about it.

-Avoiding conversations about the coronavirus will only increase students' anxiety.
+Avoiding conversations about what's happening will only increase students' anxiety.
 It's important for kids of all ages to talk through what they're hearing and get developmentally appropriate information from a trusted adult.
 Helpful resources to try:

 Focus on the facts.

-For lots of students, their anxiety about the coronavirus is the result of incomplete or incorrect information.
-Talk through the facts about the coronavirus in an age-appropriate way.
-For older students, share the CDC website for the most up-to-date information on the outbreak.
+For many students, anxiety about the pandemic can be exacerbated by incomplete or incorrect information.
+Whether it's about COVID safety, the vaccine, or your school or district's plan for reopening, help students talk through the facts about in an age-appropriate way.
+For older students, you can share the CDC's website for the most up-to-date information.
 Helpful resources to try:

 Build critical-thinking and news literacy skills.

-Social media can be a hotbed of rumors and misinformation -- even more so when people are acting and reacting from a place of fear.
-Guide students to credible news sources and encourage them to fact-check what they see on social media or hear from their friends about the coronavirus.
+Social media can be a hotbed of rumors and misinformation -- even more so as people are acting and reacting from a place of fear or partisan interest.
+Guide students to credible news sources and encourage them to fact-check what they see on social media or hear from their friends.
 If you have time to add some news literacy instruction, consider teaching a lesson so kids can practice these skills.
-Helpful lessons to try (modify for target grade as needed):
+For older students, in addition to our Digital Citizenship lessons, we have a collection of short, video- and discussion-based news and media literacy activities.
+From our curriculum, here are some helpful lessons to try (modify for target grade as needed):

 Model and encourage media balance.

-With this quickly evolving situation, we may be compelled to keep up with the latest headlines.
-But given the upheaval the coronavirus is creating across the world, this constant stream of updates might make us feel uncertain, anxious, or even afraid.
-It's important for you and your students to reflect on how your media use makes you feel, and adjust your habits if needed.
-Helpful lessons to try (modify for target grade as needed):
+With round-the-clock updates about the pandemic, we may be compelled to keep up with the latest headlines.
+But a constant stream of updates can often end up making us feel more uncertain or even anxious, rather than informed.
+It's important -- for both you and your students -- to reflect on how your media use makes you feel.
+We can all reflect on our media choices and make adjustments to our media use accordingly.
+For younger kids, the issue may simply be more time on screens in general; older students may need help considering the types of media they're consuming.
+Here are some helpful lessons to try (modify for target grade as needed):

 Stay active and have some fun.

 When we're feeling worried or stressed, a little distraction goes a long way.
-Incorporating some physical activity into the school day can be a fun way to lighten the mood and get students' minds off the outbreak.
+Incorporating some physical activity into the school day can be a fun way to lighten the mood.
 From how-to dance videos to yoga for kids, you can find easy-to-implement activities to get students' bodies moving and their minds calm.
 Helpful resources to try:

 Support parents and caregivers.

 If parents and caregivers are stressed, kids are going to pick up on it.
 While it's not your job to manage parents' anxiety, it is important to be mindful of its impact on your students.
-Keep the lines of communication open as you deal with school closures (or at least the fear of them).
+Keep the lines of communication open as you deal with questions about your school's transition back to in-person instruction.
 And pass along resources and tips for parents and caregivers to help them deal with the uncertainty of the situation in a healthy way.
 Helpful resources to share:

 - Help Your Family De-Stress During Coronavirus Uncertainty